harrycresswell/cu/content/global/form.md

 - Use `<fieldset>` to group elements within the form.
 - Use `<legend>` to caption the form contents.
-- Add the `w-full` utility class to any input, textarea or button to make it fill the width of the form.
+- Add the `w-full` [width utility class](/utilities#width) to any input, textarea or button to make it fill the width of the form.

 <form>